fossas/fossa-cli/docs/contributing/diagnostics.md

 Further, we'd like error contextualization to be _scoped_.

-For example, consider the maven analyzer example above:
+Consider the maven analyzer example above:

 1. For a fatal, uncaught error thrown within the maven analyzer, we may want to add general "Here's documentation for maven analysis" context